tayganr/lakehouse/modules/module01a.md

 * Create a Pipeline to copy data changes to the data lake

 ## 1. Source Environment (dbo.Customers)
+Initialize the source environment by creating a table, enabling CDC on the table, and populating the table with data.

 1. Navigate to the **SQL database**
 2. Click **Query editor**
 3. Click **Continue us <your_alias>@<your_domain>.com**